UoNCompSoc/bruce/README.md

 3. Download the [example.env](https://github.com/UoNCompSoc/bruce/blob/main/example.env), rename it to `.env` and place it in the same folder
 4. Fill out the `.env` file with the details we collected earlier, there's a breakdown of each variable below.
 The mandatory ones are: `DISCORD_TOKEN`, `MEMBERS_URL` and `INITIAL_SUMS_COOKIE_VALUE`
 5. Start the container with `docker-compose up -d` and check the logs with `docker-compose logs`
+6. In your Discord server, send a message (where the bot can see it): `bruce!setup_commands`, this will give Discord the list of slash commands the bot has.
+7. Now you can use the slash commands by typing a `/` and picking the one you want.

 ### Variables